ujji7/eldians/FEATURES.md

 If the entire market file does not follow the specified format, aka an empty file, a file with just "aknda" would lead to the creation of a new, empty Marketplace with auction sale set as false.

+## Transaction Creation / TransactionFactory.java and Transaction.java

+The TransactionFactory uses the factory design pattern to create Transaction objects.

+* The method TransactionFactory.buildTransaction takes in an ArrayList of strings where:
+    * The ArrayList is a single line from the daily.txt broken up into attributes.
+    * each string represents anattribute required for the transaction being created (transaction type, username, user type, etc).
+* The first string in the ArrayList is always the type of transaction, which tells the factory what transaction to create and what attributes the rest of the strings in theArrayList represent.

+We chose to use the factory design pattern here to simplify the creation of Transaction objects and allow each Transaction to handle itself through its Transaction.execute method depending on its type.
+This simplified our code aswell and made it much easier to implement good unit tests since we could test each Transaction object in isolation.